AshirBorah/COMP352Final/README.md

 # COMP352Final
-Final Project for CS352: Computer Networks
+### Final Project for CS352: Computer Networks
 Authors: Ashir Borah and DAniel Ngo
-Hangman in SErver Client mode.
+Hangman in Server Client mode.
 More details to follow